palant/palant.info/content/articles/more-malicious-extensions-in-chrome-web-store/index.md

 ## The extensions

-So far I could identify the following malicious extensions (user counts for 2023-05-30):
+So far I could identify the following 18 malicious extensions.
+All but two of them are listed as “Featured” in Chrome Web Store.
+User counts reflect the state for 2023-05-30.

 | Name | Weekly active users | Extension ID|
 |------|------------|-------------|